 While the criteria are complex and varied, if your corporate entity or other commercial (or non-profit) concern experienced a revenue decrease over a three month period between May and December of 2010, you would be well served to have your books evaluated by legal and financial counsel.
 If your revenue trend follows a certain pattern, indicating a loss associated with the spill, you may qualify.

-The claim submittal deadline is approaching.
+The claim submittal deadline is June 8, 2015.
 As such, the time to act is now.
 Please complete our Contact Form or call 813-251-9706 to speak with one of our professionals.

 Quick Answers About BP

 The closer you move to the coast, the less stringent the financial causation test becomes.
 In Zone C (anywhere from 1 mile to approximately 20 miles inland), 2010 revenue for any three month period between May and December must only be down 8.5% as compared to previous benchmark periods, and up only 5% during the same months in 2011.
 Finally, in Zone A, largely comprised of barrier islands, there is no causation test to meet.